 Beginning in 2012, Puerto Rico used its special status within the United States to create unique tax incentives that would lure successful employers down to the island to bring capital and create jobs.

 Currently, the agreement between Puerto Rico and the United States government allows American investors and corporations (that are willing to relocate to Puerto Rico and establish their bona fide residence there) to only pay tax in Puerto Rico on most forms of income.

 Because Puerto Rico has a special status within the United States, folks who take advantage of Puerto Rico’s programs can enjoy huge exemptions on federal income tax and reduce their tax rate by as much as 90%.

-The two most popular programs offered by the Puerto Rican government are Act 20 and Act 22.
+The two most popular programs offered by the Puerto Rican government is Act 60.

-Act 20, also known as the Export Service Act, targets certain service businesses by offering corporate tax rates as a low 4% to qualifying corporations that relocate to the jurisdiction.
+Act 20, also known as the Export Service Act, targets certain service businesses by offering corporate tax rates as low as 4% to qualifying corporations that relocate to the jurisdiction.
 Exempt businesses will enjoy a 75% exemption on the municipal and state property taxes.
 Companies that qualify as “Small and Medium Businesses” will also enjoy a 100% exemption on municipal and state property taxes during their first five years of operation.

 Act 22, or the Individual Investors Act, targets high net worth investors with the promise of 0% tax on interest, dividends, rental, short-term and long-term capital gains obtained while residing in Puerto Rico as a bona fide resident.

 [Update: In June 2019, Puerto Rico made substantial changes to its tax incentives that came into effect on January 1, 2020.
 Under this new law – known as the Incentives Code – Acts 20 and 22 have been consolidated into Act 60 and were subsequently renamed.
 More importantly, the requirements for each program have been adjusted.
 These changes to the programs are addressed below.]